 According to the U.S. Bureau of Labor Statistics, prices for owners' equivalent rent of residences are 24.19% higher in 2022 versus 2015 (a $4.84 difference in value).

-Between 2015 and 2017: Owners' equivalent rent of residences experienced an average inflation rate of 3.14% per year.
+Between 2015 and 2022: Owners' equivalent rent of residences experienced an average inflation rate of 3.14% per year.
 This rate of change indicates significant inflation.
 In other words, owners' equivalent rent of residences costing $20 in the year 2015 would cost $24.84 in 2022 for an equivalent purchase.
-Compared to the overall inflation rate of 1.67% during this same period, inflation for owners' equivalent rent of residences was similar.
+Compared to the overall inflation rate of 2.76% during this same period, inflation for owners' equivalent rent of residences was higher.

-In the year 2015: Pricing changed by 2.91%, below the average yearly change for owners' equivalent rent of residences during the 2015-2017 time period.
-Compared to inflation for all items in 2015 (0.12%), price inflation for owners' equivalent rent of residences was higher.
+In the year 2015: Pricing changed by 2.91%, which is below the average yearly change for owners' equivalent rent of residences during the 2015-2022 time period.
+Compared to inflation for all items in 2015 (0.12%), inflation for owners' equivalent rent of residences was higher.

 Raw Consumer Price Index data from U.S. Bureau of Labor Statistics for Owners' equivalent rent of residences: